Outdoor Furniture

 Do these chairs come with the hardware for hanging?

 Usually not.
 Most macramé hanging chairs include the rope or chain for the chair itself but don’t include ceiling hooks, carabiner hardware, or the structural ceiling anchor.
-Budget around $15 to $30 for quality ceiling hook hardware, and make sure you’re anchoring into a structural joist, not just drywall or porch ceiling planking.
+Budget for quality ceiling hook hardware, and make sure you’re anchoring into a structural joist, not just drywall or porch ceiling planking.
 This is the step people skip and regret.

 What’s the difference between macramé and rope swings?